 The combination of energy drinks and alcohol seem like they would be a perfect partying combination, but it could kill you.
 When beverage companies such as Phusion Projects and MillerCoors began manufacturing alcoholic energy drinks they became extremely popular.
 Drinks like Four Loko and Sparks remove the need to take the extra effort to mix your vodka with a Red Bull.
 These drinks quickly became a target of many advocacy groups that warned what a dangerous combination they were, and for good reason.

-Phusion, maker of Four Loko, has come under fire in the civil court system with many wrongful death suits filed against them.
+Phusion, the maker of Four Loko, has come under fire in the civil court system with many wrongful death suits filed against them.
 One such lawsuit was brought against the company by the parents of a 15-year-old boy who died after drinking two Four Lokos.
-The teen had consumed the drinks at a concert where staff contacted his mother because he seemed to be very drunk.
+The teen had consumed the drinks at a concert where the staff contacted his mother because he seemed to be very drunk.
 The mother went to pick him up and she claims that her son was “paranoid and disoriented.”
 When they got home, her son ran off and was struck by an oncoming car.
 As reported by the Huffington Post, their suit claims that Phusion “was careless and negligent in formulating a caffeinated, alcoholic beverage that desensitized users to the symptoms of intoxication, and increases the potential for alcohol-related harm.”

 Three manufacturers of alcoholic energy drinks were instructed in November 2010 by the Food and Drug Administration that their drinks were dangerous and needed to be reformulated according to Time Magazine.
 The FDA gave the companies only 15 days to fix the problem or face the FDA seeking to remove the drink from sale completely.
 The makers of Sparks and Four Loko complied and removed the caffeine from their beverages, but specialty groups are still advocating for further measures to be taken.
 It is no wonder, Four Loko contains almost as much alcohol in one can as there is in a six-pack of beer.
 According to the Huffington Post, there were already five states that had banned these drinks when the FDA made their demand.